-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you, for the question. (interpretation ends) I'm happy you asked that question, and I too, like a lot of us, we don't like to see numbers like this, very high, especially when it comes to our children in the community.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question. (interpretation ends) I'm happy you asked that question and I, too, like a lot of us, don't like to see numbers like this, very high, especially when it comes to our children in the communities.
 It's unfortunate when we look at this report, 518 in all, with South Baffin having the highest numbers.

-I don't want to put excuses why we have not been able to provide the support our community needs, but I have to say that I have mentioned from the very beginning that the Department of Family Services has had the issue of not having enough staff and not enough social workers in our communities.
+I don't want to put any excuses why we have not been able to provide the support our community needs, but I have to say that I have mentioned from the very beginning that the Department of Family Services has had the issue of having not enough staff and not enough social workers in our communities.

-When we're also talking about standing committee reviews about the case management system, that has been another issue for which we have not been able to provide the accurate data.
+When we're also talking about standing committee reviews about the case management system, it has been another issue that we have not been able to provide the accurate data.
 It was clearly stated in the OAG report that those are the flaws that the department has.

 I have to acknowledge how well the staff works.
-The social workers deal with a lot of stress, and they deal with the most vulnerable population, and they are the voice for these children.
+The social workers deal with a lot of stress, they deal with the most vulnerable population, and they are the voice for these children.
 In our policies, they have to follow what is in place.
-If they see a child in danger or who has been abused, they have to follow protocol, and that is continued.
+If they see a child in danger or who has been abused, they have to follow protocols and those are continued.

-The issue that we've had at times is that they have had no support, very little support.
-This is something after the OAG report came out, which is something we are able to use to say this is what we need.
-This is what we've been trying to say.
-We need more support from the government, within the government, and from our community.
+The issue that we've had at times is that they've had no support or very little support.
+After the OAG report came out, it is something we are able to use to say, "This is what we need.
+This is what we have been trying to say.
+We need more support from the government, within the government, and from our communities."

-Since the OAG report, a lot has come out, and I'm happy to say that we are going to see more support coming to place because when we're talking about the lack social workers, we are really starting to gear towards hiring more staff in that area.
-The caseworkers and the social workers really do work hard, but the department is 10-years old.
-It has not had the support it has needed from the very beginning, so it's unfortunate that we have to see our youth suffer.
+Since the OAG report, a lot has come out and I'm happy to say that we are going to see more supports come into place because, when we're talking about the lack of social workers, we are really starting to gear towards hiring more staff in that area.
+The caseworkers and the social workers really do work hard, but the department is 10 years old.
+It hasn't had the support it has needed from the very beginning, so it's unfortunate that we have to see our youth suffer.
 We've had to see that. (interpretation) Thank you, Mr. Speaker.